 We have just produced a new series of BMC TV videos on essential winter skills, covering a huge range of essential information, from choosing crampons to avoiding avalanches.
 View them here.

-WATCH MORE: If They Only Knew: A film about the joys of the winter mountains
+WATCH ON BMC TV: If They Only Knew: A film about the joys of the winter mountains

 Cairngorms in Winter: Moine Mhor